howonlee/mertonon/docs/v0_14_roadmap.md

 - [ ] Estimation essay reading level - 9th grade
 - [ ] Estimation essay copy-edit
 - [ ] Link up estimation essay to blog index
-- [ ] Compile and Upload the estimation essay
+- [ ] Compile and upload the estimation essay

 - [ ] Sponsor newsletters - go back to the howonlee repo for lists of candidates
 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow